usegalaxy-eu/pulsar-network-docs/source/index.rst

 useGalaxy.* server.
 The same Pulsar endpoint can be associated to any Galaxy instance, if properly configured.

+When you reach to the end of this document, you'll have an operational Pulsar endpoint running on your OpenStack tenant.
+The document covers from setting up of OpenStack details, and required steps to install the endpoint with Terraform on this created OpenStack space, using HTCondor as default Resource Manager system.
+Nevertheless, any Pulsar enpoint, exploiting either Cloud or HPC resurces, could be connected to the Pulsar Network.

 .. toctree::
    :maxdepth: 2
    :caption: Pulsar Endpoint Configuration